weesvisje/docs/docs/tutorials/kafka/4-producers.md

 ## Producing events

 Currently, Ditto only supports consuming events from the Kafka endpoint topic  `user-consumable-APPID`.
 If you want to produce changes to the ditto database as a result of a consumable event, use the the [Ditto SDK](/concepts/upsert).

-We recommend that you use this in conjunction with the HTTP API to react to document changes and create a custom kafka producer.
+We recommend that you use the HTTP API to react to document changes.

 ## RequeryRequired
 ​